ViperWorx/NightOwl/Mods/D2HW Hub/README.md

 ## Acknowledgements

- - Robert Klotz [ArmoredTurtle](https://github.com/ArmoredTurtle) for the idea of using a D2HW switcha and MR63ZZ Bearing for sensing filament.
+ - Robert Klotz [ArmoredTurtle](https://github.com/ArmoredTurtle) for the idea of using a D2HW switch and MR63ZZ Bearing for sensing filament.